FSS:SOC755 General Sociology - Course Information

 60% – Final exam

 - Further comments (probably available only in Czech)

-Information on course enrolment limitations: Exclusively for Graduate Program in Sociology (English) students and for exchange students.
+- Information on course enrolment limitations: For Masters students from any dpt in FSS and for Graduate Program in Sociology (English) students and for exchange students.

 - Listed among pre-requisites of other courses